PLEASE READ THE FOLLOWING INFORMATION CAREFULLY

 ElectroBraid® Fence!

-For detailed warranthy information, please visit ElectroBraid.com
+For detailed warranty information, please visit electrobraid.com

 We welcome your comments and suggestions.